 The Firm Service proposed by Epic Energy does not include provision for seasonal differences in contracted capacity, an authorised overrun service or a spot service, as are included in the T1 Service.
 However, Epic Energy has proposed a Seasonal Service as a Non-Reference Service, which provides for Users to contract for additional firm capacity on a seasonal basis.
 Epic Energy has also proposed a Secondary Market Service as a Non-Reference Service that provides for Users to purchase firm capacity either from Epic Energy or from other Users on a daily basis.
-The Regulator considers that by virtue of the Seasonal Service and Secondary Market Service offered by Epic Energy as Non-Reference Services, a similar suite of generic services is available to Users under the proposed Access Arrangement as was available as part of the T1 Service.
+The Regulator considers that by virtue of the Seasonal Service and Secondary Market Services is available to Users under the proposed Access Arrangement as was available as part of the T1 Service.
 The principal differences are that under the Firm Service: